tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   1. Load and clean the data (clean if needed).
   2. Window the data.
   3. Split the data into training and testing datasets.
-  4. Scale and Normalize the data with `StandardScaler` or `MinMaxScaler`.
+  4. Scale and normalize the data with `StandardScaler` or `MinMaxScaler`.
   5. Reshape the inputs for the model.

  When prototyping models, it's a common practice to set the random seed to ensure reproducibility; the random seed is set for `numpy` and `tensorflow` as follows.